Make Poverty History

-Make Poverty History are organizations in a number of countries, which focus on issues relating to 8th Millennium Development Goal such as aid, trade and justice.
-They generally form a coalition of aid and development agencies which work together to raise awareness of global poverty and achieve policy change by governments.
-The movement exists or has existed in Australia, Canada, Denmark, Finland, New Zealand, Nigeria, Norway, Romania, South Africa, Ireland, the United Arab Emirates, the United States of America, and the United Kingdom.
-The various national campaigns are part of the international Global Call to Action Against Poverty campaign.
+Make Poverty History were organizations in a number of countries, which focused on issues relating to 8th Millennium Development Goal such as aid, trade and justice.
+They generally formed a coalition of aid and development agencies which worked together to raise awareness of global poverty and achieve policy change by governments.
+The movement has existed in Australia, Canada, Denmark, Finland, New Zealand, Nigeria, Norway, Romania, South Africa, Ireland, the United Arab Emirates, the United States of America, and the United Kingdom.
+The various national campaigns were part of the international Global Call to Action Against Poverty campaign.

 British and Irish campaign

 The Make Poverty History campaign in Great Britain and Ireland is a coalition of charities, religious groups, trade unions, campaigning groups and celebrities who mobilise around Britain's prominence in world politics, as of 2005, to increase awareness and pressure governments into taking actions towards relieving absolute poverty.
 The symbol of the campaign is a white "awareness bracelet" made of cotton or silicone.
 Usually, on the band the words would be written in black, with the "Poverty" word a lighter shade.
 A "virtual" white band was also available to be displayed on websites.

 Television advertisements ran for many months, urging people to speak to their representatives about stopping poverty.
 However, the Office of Communications (Ofcom) banned the ads, deciding that the ads were "wholly or mainly political" in nature, since they aimed to "achieve important changes".

 The three demands of the campaign were: